hugopeixoto/hugopeixoto.net/src/articles/advent-of-code-2019.md

 The first problem was easy.
 Take in a bunch of numbers, multiply them by a constant, and sum the results.
 Lucky me, because I had to get used to Rust.
 Parsing the input files was the hardest part.
-I had to each a bunch of numbers, one per line, from a file.
+I had to read a set of numbers, one per line, from a file.
 In ruby, I would do something like:

 ~~~~ ruby
 ARGF.readlines.map(&:to_i)
 ~~~~

-In rust, I had to deal with a bunch of stuff:
+In rust, I had to deal with some extra stuff:

 ~~~~ rust
 use std::io::{self, BufRead};